What is it?

 What packages should I download?
 Where are 'make', 'gcc', 'vi', etc?

-When using Cygwin Setup for the first time, the default is to install
+When using the Cygwin Setup program for the first time, the default is to install

 a minimal subset of all available packages.
 If you want anything beyond that,